 Melo's normal life became anything but after Hurricane Irma.
-Irma not only hurt business at Creative Grain Studio at 1814 Hendricks Ave., it left almost two feet of water inside her San Marco home.
+Irma not only cost her business at Creative Grain Studio at 1814 Hendricks Ave., it left almost two feet of water inside her San Marco home.
 She lost furniture, dressers, beds and even her wedding dress.

 "It was clear how bad it had gotten because things that were in a back room had made their way through the kitchen and they were sitting at my back door," Melo said.

 To make things worse, Melo's lease was up.
-Her landlord decided to clean the place up and sell the home to someone else.
+Her landlord decided to clean the place up and rent it to someone else.

 "I think the toughest thing to lose was our home," she said.